 mvn clean site

-Components use the maven-scm-publish-plugin.
-The maven generated site is checked in to:
+Components do not use the CMS.
+Instead component sites need to be built locally and checked in to SVN.
+The generated site is checked in to:

 Components must use parent 28 (sandbox parent: 10) or later.